Construction Accident Lawyers

 Physical injuries at construction sites range from minor things such as lacerations and bruises to very severe permanent injuries and even death.
 The severity of the injury is generally dependent on the nature and circumstances of the accident.

 Back injuries are the most common type of injury in construction accident cases.
-Just over 20% of all construction related injuries involve the back.
+Just over 20% of all construction-related injuries involve the back.
 Common back injuries in construction accidents include disc herniations, pinched nerves, or cervical sprains.

 Damages for Construction Injuries

-Past & Future Medical Expenses: tort plaintiffs are entitled to damages for the total cost of any and all medical treatment that they incurred as a result of their injuries.
+Past & Future Medical Expenses: tort plaintiffs are entitled to damages for the total cost of any medical treatment they incurred due to their injuries.
 This includes everything from hospital stays, physical therapy, medicines, mobility aids, and any other reasonable and necessary treatment.
-Moreover, victims are entitled to recover damages for medical expenses even if they are covered by their health insurance.
-Medical expense damages cover not only treatment that the victim has already received, but also any medical treatment they might require in the future.
+Moreover, victims are entitled to recover damages for medical expenses even if their health insurance covers them.
+Medical expense damages cover not only treatment that the victim has already received but also any medical treatment they might require in the future.

 Liability for Construction Site Injuries